Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Viewing Your Automation Logs in WordPress

-Once you start creating automated workflows on your website, you’ll want an easy way to track all the tasks that are happening in the background.
+After creating some automated workflows, you will want an easy way to track all the tasks that are happening in the background.

-To see all of the recipes, triggers and actions performed by Uncanny Automator, simply go to Automator » Logs.
+To see all the recipes, triggers, and actions performed by Uncanny Automator, simply visit the Automator » Logs page from the WordPress dashboard.

 How to view the logs for your automated workflow

 In this guide, we just scratched the surface of how truly powerful the Uncanny Automator plugin really is.
-You can use it to connect Elementor, WooCommerce, Formidable Forms, GiveWP, and dozens of other WordPress plugins.
+You can use it to connect WooCommerce, Formidable Forms, GiveWP, and dozens of other WordPress plugins.
+So, it’s worth experimenting to see what different kinds of automated workflows you can create.

 We hope this article helped you create automated workflows in WordPress with Uncanny Automator.
-You may also want to see our comparison of the best drag and drop WordPress page builders to create custom layouts, and our step by step guide on how to allow user registration on your WordPress site.
+You may also want to see our expert picks for the best drag and drop WordPress page builders and our step-by-step guide on how to allow user registration on your WordPress site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.